 The Neighborhood Registration Program is designed to foster greater communication between neighborhood groups and the City and helps educate residents on the benefits of neighborhood organization as well as to provide support to neighborhoods working to help themselves.

-The foundation of the program is a neighborhood registry, which provides a direct link between your neighborhood and the City of Chandler.
+The foundation of the program is a neighborhood registry, which provides a direct link between your neighborhood and the City.
 The registry is also useful to City staff, who may contact your neighborhood regarding issues of interest.

-Third, assign a neighborhood leader (primary contact) and a secondary neighborhood contact that will represent your neighborhood.
+- Assign a neighborhood leader (primary contact) and a secondary neighborhood contact that will represent your neighborhood.

 What are the Responsibilities of a Neighborhood Leader?